inrupt/etl-tutorial/docs/LinkedData-HighLevel.md

 coherent, USER-CENTRIC Knowledge Graph.

-And being completely STANDARDS-BASED and INTEROPERABLE, they are also completely free to add endless more sources of data from their lives, to provide them with ever-richer and deeper insights into, and more control over, their digital lives.
+And being completely STANDARDS-BASED and INTEROPERABLE, they are also completely free to endlessly add more sources of data from their lives, to provide them with ever-richer and deeper insights into, and more control over, their digital lives.